cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary.md

 3. Make sure Cloudflare nameservers are added at your registrar.
 You can see your Cloudflare nameservers on the dashboard by going to **DNS** > **Records**.

 4. Make sure there is a DS record added at your registrar.
-The DS record is obtained from your primary DNS provider (the signer of the zone).
-The DS record communicates to resolvers that a zone has DNSSEC enabled.
+The DS record is obtained from your primary DNS provider (the signer of the zone) and is what indicates to DNS resolvers that your zone has DNSSEC enabled.